aiwillgetyou/rsl/readme.md

 readme

-run the bookletAssignment file type: python3 bookletAssignment.py in your terminal
+run the bookletAssignment file type: python3 bookletAssignment.py in your terminal to get an explanation of the assignment.